kyle-rosa/ray_marching/README.md

 ### SDF Primitives
 A collection of primitive SDFs for simple geometric shapes:
-  1. spheres,
+  1. sphere,
-  2. rectangular prisms,
+  2. rectangular prism,
-  3. planes,
+  3. plane,
-  4. lines,
+  4. line,
-  5. disks, and
+  5. disk, and
-  6. tori.
+  6. torus.

 ### SDF Transformations
 Transformations that deform or modify individual SDFs: